Tyla (album): Composition and themes

 Tyla is an amapiano, pop, and R&B record that contains elements of Afrobeats, a sound Tyla calls "popiano".
 The 41-second-long opening track, "Intro", consisting of a recording that plays in the background while people converse, was produced by South African record producer Kelvin Momo.
 In an interview with Nandi Madida on Africa Now Radio with Nandi Madida for Apple Music, she stated that she wanted to kick off the album with a raw and proudly South African sound.

 "Safer" is melodic track with syncopated log drum and chants as an expansion.
 "Water" is a pop and R&B-infused amapiano song.
 "Water" was described as a song about a woman's longing to feel a "squirting orgasm".
 On the pre-chorus, Tyla sings, "can you blow my mind?
 Set off my whole body?"
 Explaining the lyrics with Genius, she said it is about telling a guy to show her what he has to offer.
 The fourth song on the album, "Truth or Dare", is an amapiano recording, which has been described as a slab of Afrobeats by Joshua Minsoo Kim of Resident Advisor.
-It is an R&B-infused track, characterized by guitar riffs, Tyla's "candied" vocals, as well as rhythmic and bass-heavy percussion.
+It is an R&B-infused track, characterised by guitar riffs, Tyla's "candied" vocals, as well as rhythmic and bass-heavy percussion.
 In the chorus, she sings about remembering when her then-lover would mistreat her and dares him to catch up.
 The seventh song on the album, "Butterflies", is a fusion of hip hop, pop and R&B that is similar to the musical style of the American singer Ariana Grande.
-Throughout the verses and hook of "Breathe Me," her voice is forceful, but she softens on the phrase "breathe me" to emphasize the song's concept.
+Throughout the verses and hook of "Breathe Me," her voice is forceful, but she softens on the phrase "breathe me" to emphasise the song's concept.
 "No.1" contains vocals from Tems that balances Tyla's lighter vocals.
 Lucas Martins of Beats Per Minute described the vocal delivery as unsubtly Aaliyah-inspired performances.